kumarharshzzz04/telecom-churn-eda/README.md

 Customer Churn Analysis (EDA)

-Overview
+Project Overview

-This project analyzes customer churn in a telecom dataset to understand why customers leave and which groups are at higher risk.
+This project performs Exploratory Data Analysis (EDA) on a telecom customer dataset to understand the key drivers behind customer churn.

-The focus of this project is on data cleaning, exploratory data analysis, and drawing business insights using Python.
-No machine learning models are used, as the goal is to strengthen core data analysis skills.
+The objective is to analyze customer behavior, identify high-risk groups, and extract actionable business insights using Python.
+No machine learning models are used in this project.
+The focus is on data cleaning, structured analysis, and business interpretation.

-This is my second data analysis project, built after a sales EDA project.
+This is the second data analysis project, built after a sales EDA project.

+Problem Statement

+Customer churn directly impacts company revenue.
+Understanding which customers are likely to leave and why is critical for improving retention strategies.
+This project analyzes churn patterns based on tenure, pricing, contracts, services, and demographics.

-Dataset
+Dataset Information

-The dataset contains around 7000 customer records with 21 columns.
+- Approximately 7000 customer records
-It includes information such as customer tenure, contract type, monthly charges, total charges, internet services, support services, and demographic indicators.

-The target column is Churn, where
+- 21 columns
+- Features include:
+  tenure
+  contract type
+  monthly charges
+  total charges
+  internet services
+  support services
+  senior citizen indicator
+  and more

+Target Variable:
+Churn
-1 means the customer left
+1 = Customer left
-0 means the customer stayed
+0 = Customer stayed

-Tools Used
+Tools and Technologies Used

-Python
+- Python
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Jupyter Notebook
+- Jupyter Notebook

-Data Cleaning
+Data Cleaning and Preprocessing

 The following preprocessing steps were performed:

-CustomerID was removed as it is only an identifier and not useful for analysis.
+- Removed CustomerID as it is only an identifier
-TotalCharges was converted from object type to numeric, with missing values handled for new customers.
+- Converted TotalCharges from object type to numeric
+- Handled missing values for new customers
-Yes/No columns were converted into binary values (0 and 1).
+- Converted Yes/No columns into binary format (0 and 1)
-Inconsistent categorical values such as "No internet service" were standardized.
+- Standardized inconsistent categorical values such as "No internet service"

 Key Questions Explored

-Does customer tenure affect churn?
+- Does customer tenure affect churn?
-Are higher monthly charges associated with churn?
+- Are higher monthly charges associated with churn?
-How does contract type influence churn?
+- How does contract type influence churn?
-Does internet service type impact churn?
+- Does internet service type impact churn?
-Do support services such as TechSupport and OnlineSecurity reduce churn?
+- Do support services such as TechSupport and OnlineSecurity reduce churn?
-Do senior citizens churn more than non-senior customers?
+- Do senior citizens churn more than non-senior customers?

 Main Insights

-Contract type is the strongest driver of churn.
+- Contract type is the strongest driver of churn.
+Month-to-month customers show significantly higher churn compared to one-year and two-year contracts.
-Month-to-month customers show very high churn, while long-term contract customers are much more stable.

-Churn is concentrated in early customer tenure.
-Customers who leave usually do so within the first few months, while long-term customers tend to stay.
+- Churn is concentrated in early tenure.
+Customers who leave typically do so within the first few months.

-Higher monthly charges are linked to higher churn.
+- Higher monthly charges are linked to higher churn rates.
-Customers paying more per month are more likely to leave, especially when expectations are not met.

-Internet service type strongly affects churn.
-Fiber optic customers have the highest churn, followed by DSL users.
+- Fiber optic customers have the highest churn compared to DSL and customers without internet service.
-Customers without internet service churn the least.

-Support services reduce churn significantly.
-Customers without TechSupport or OnlineSecurity churn at nearly double the rate of those who have them.
+- Customers without TechSupport or OnlineSecurity churn at nearly double the rate of those who have these services.

-Senior citizens churn more than non-senior customers.
-This effect appears to be influenced by pricing, contract type, and support needs rather than age alone.
+- Senior citizens show higher churn rates, though this appears influenced by pricing, contract type, and support needs rather than age alone.

 Business Takeaways

-Retention efforts should focus on month-to-month customers.
+- Focus retention strategies on month-to-month customers.
-The early customer lifecycle is critical and needs better onboarding and support.
+- Improve onboarding experience during the early customer lifecycle.
-Support services should be bundled or promoted for high-end plans.
+- Bundle or promote support services for high-value plans.
-Senior customers may benefit from simpler plans and stronger support.
-Retention budgets should not be wasted on low-risk long-term customers.
+- Provide better assistance and simpler plans for senior customers.
+- Allocate retention budget strategically toward high-risk segments.

+Skills Demonstrated

+- Data Cleaning and Transformation
+- Categorical Encoding
+- GroupBy and Aggregation
+- Business Insight Extraction
+- Visualization and Interpretation
+- Risk Segmentation Analysis

+Project Structure

+customer-churn-analysis/
+|
+|-- churn_analysis.ipynb
+|-- telecom_churn.csv
+|-- README.md

+How to Run

+1. Clone the repository
+2. Install required libraries: pip install pandas matplotlib seaborn
+3. Open Jupyter Notebook:
+   jupyter notebook churn_analysis.ipynb

 Conclusion

-This analysis shows that customer churn is not random.
-It is driven mainly by contract commitment, pricing, service quality, and access to support.
-Simple exploratory data analysis techniques were sufficient to uncover strong and actionable business insights.
+This analysis demonstrates that customer churn is not random.
+It is strongly influenced by contract commitment, pricing, service type, and access to support services.
+Structured exploratory analysis was sufficient to uncover clear and actionable business insights.